Thinking of becoming a member, this is the place with all the answers.

 Is my money federally insured if it is in a credit union?

 Yes.
 Your deposits are insured to at least $250,000 by the National Credit Union Administration (NCUA), a U.S. government agency.

-Tyndall has a long, strong history of proudly serving its members since 1956.
-We can confidently say that we stand as one of the strongest financial institutions in the nation, with over $1.9 billion in assets and over 114,000 members worldwide.
-Our mission and our commitment is a focus on integrity, service, and excellence.
-This occurs in many forms, from offering better rates on loans and savings, to low or no fees on services, conveniences that make banking simple, and guidance that helps members better manage their daily finances.
+Tyndall has a long record of trust and has been proudly serving its members since 1956.
+We stand as one of the strongest financial institutions in the nation, with over $1.9 billion in assets and over 115,000 members worldwide.
+Our commitment is a focus on integrity, service, and excellence.
+This occurs in many forms, from offering better rates on loans and savings to low or no fees on services, conveniences that make banking simple, and guidance that helps members better manage their daily finances.

 Membership is open to you if you work for or belong to any of the groups shown in our Field of Membership.
 The Field of Membership includes our core military and government (local, city & state) groups, as well as many companies in the Panhandle area of Florida and in Alabama.